Summer Meetings in Vancouver - Know Before You Go!

 - Vancouver makes a great starting point for exploring British Columbia, so you might want to extend your stay by a couple of days to see more of our province.
 Head north on Landsea Tours’ Sea to Sky day trip to experience the waterfront village of Horseshoe Bay, the historic Britannia Mine Museum and the Sea to Sky Gondola.
 A little further along the highway is the world-class ski resort of Whistler, just two hours from downtown Vancouver.
 Whistler is a true four-season destination, with lakes, trails, mountain biking and golf courses waiting for the summer visitor, not to mention the charming, walkable village.
 The province’s capital city, Victoria makes an excellent day trip at this time of year, especially if accessed via a scenic 35-minute float plane ride.
-For a unique way to make the trip, consider Prince of Whales’ “Ultimate Day Tour” which combines a whale watching excursion over to Victoria, time to explore, and then a bus/ferry transfer back to Vancouver at the end of the day.
+For a unique way to make the trip, consider Prince of Whales’ “Ultimate Day Tour” which combines a whale watching excursion over to Victoria, time to explore Butchart Gardens, and then a sunset cruise back to Vancouver at the end of the day.

 - Looking for more ideas?
 Visit our Itineraries page for a suggested two-day schedule for getting the most out of Vancouver during your stay.

 - The Roof: Hard to beat this chic rooftop terrace at a high-end, modern steakhouse.